issadarkthing/gomu/README.md

 ## Project Background
-I just wanted to implement my own music player with a programming language i'm currently learning [Go](https://golang.org/).
+I just wanted to implement my own music player with a programming language i'm currently learning ([Go](https://golang.org/)).
 Gomu might not be stable as it in constant development.
-For now, it can fulfill basic music player functions like add and delete songs from queue, skip, play, and pause but not seeking or more advanced stuff; feel free to contribute :)
+For now, it can fulfill basic music player functions such as:
+- add and delete songs from queue
+- create playlists
+- skip
+- play
+- pause

+Seeking and more advanced stuff has not yet been implemented; feel free to contribute :)